uptime-labs/upctl/README.md

   - `packages`

-    This file contains all the packages that required to be installed into the local Kubernetes cluster.
+    This perity contains all the packages that can be configured to be installed into the local Kubernetes cluster.
 To define a installable package there are several properties.

     - `name` - The name of helm package.
 This will be used as an installation name and the name will be prepended to the Kubernetes resources created by this helm package.
 You can give any preferred name for this.
     - `repo` - The combination of repo and package names in format `<repo name>/<package name>`.
 The package name as defined by the helm package maintainer.
 Repository name is the name given in the `repositories.yaml`.
     - `namespace` - Namespace of the package resources should install into.
     - `override` - Helm value files to override default helm package values.

-    Values for each package can be modified using the overrides config files located in the `<root>/overrides` directory.
+    Values for each package can be modified using the overrides config files located in the `<configuration-root>/overrides` directory.

     ```yaml
     - name: mosquitto # package name